-Farmers is an excellent choice if you have specific needs in mind, like if you need only the most basic policy or if you need more enhanced coverage.
+Farmers is an excellent choice if you have specific needs in mind, like if you need only the most basic policy or more enhanced coverage.

-Farmers offer three tiers of coverage that allow for flexibility and personalized customization and allow you to buy only what you need to save money.
+Farmers offer three tiers of coverage that allow for flexibility and personalized customization and will enable you to buy only what you need to save money.

-Who wants to pay extra if you’re not going to use a particular coverage?
+Who wants to pay extra if you’re not using a particular coverage?

 Each policy builds on the one before it.

 - Standard: The standard was created with new homeowners in mind and includes the six standard coverages and the option to purchase add-ons such as replacement cost coverage or increased dwelling coverage.

 - Enhanced: Farmers’ middle coverage tier includes the standard coverage in addition to extended coverage limits and extended replacement cost coverage for your personal belongings (i.e., new replacement without depreciation) and your roof and the ability to increase your dwelling coverage by up to 150%.